alphagov/govuk-developer-docs/source/manual/howto-redirect-html-attachment-urls-from-whitehall.html.md

 parent: "/manual.html"
 ---

+# Redirect an HTML attachment's URL in Whitehall

 HtmlAttachments belong to an Edition of a Document.
 When an Edition is unpublished or withdrawn, there is an option to add a redirect to the URL.
 This redirect should also be applied to the Edition's HtmlAttachments, and the new URL sent to the PublishingAPI.